Pickenjr/it3038c-scripts-new/Project 3/README.md

 If you don't have python installed navigate to https://www.python.org/downloads/windows/ and download the latest version of Python.

 ## Running the script.
-Once Python is installed and running, navigate to the directory the script is stored in, using Powershell (not ISE) or command prompt.
+Once Python is installed and running and you have downloaded Project3.py (NO OTHER FILE IS NECESSARY TO RUN THIS), navigate to the directory the script is stored in, using Powershell (not ISE) or command prompt.
 Once in the correct directory, run the script by running python Projec3.py

 ### Outputs